3rd Hussars: U-Z

 Warr, HC | 3917 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |

 Warren, A | 2755 | Private | South Africa 1899-1902.
 Awarded King’s South Africa medal – clasps: South Africa 1901, South Africa 1902.
-With Remount Company. |
+He was attached to the Remount Company. |

-Warren, E | 3809 | Private | South Africa 1899-1902.
+Warren, EF | 3809 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
-Clasps: South Africa 1902, Orange Free State, Transvaal. |
+Clasps: South Africa 1902, Orange Free State, Transvaal.
+The Great War 1914-18.
+Awarded the 1914 Star, British War medal and Victory medal. |

 Warren, G | 2572 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1901, South Africa 1902, Cape Colony, Orange Free State, Transvaal.
 Awarded King’s South Africa medal.
-With Remount Establishment: South Africa 25th February 1900 – 3rd March 1901. |
+He was attached to the Remount Establishment in South Africa from the 25th of February 1900 until the 3rd of March 1901. |

 Warren, W | 3204 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |